ringgarevanka/shell-script/README.md

 # shell-script
-This repository contains a `Shell script` that I created.
+This repository contains a `Random Bash/Shell script` that I created.
 See other branches in this repository!